douglascarson/douglascarson.github.io/posts/public/az-104-study-notes.md

     * Synchronised
 * To create cloud only users within AzureAD you must have `Global Administator` or User `Administrator roles`
 * Non-admin users can set some of their own profile data, but they can't change their display name or account name
+### Types of Groups
-* AzureAD groups can contain Users, Groups, Devices and `Service Principles`
+* AzureAD groups can contain Users, Groups, Devices, `Service Principles` , other groups and `managed Identities`
 * When creating AzureAD groups there are two types:
     * Security
-    * Office 365
+    * Microsoft 365
-        * An 0365 group is to give access to a shared mailbox, calendar or sharepoint site
+        * An M365 group is to give access to a shared mailbox, calendar or sharepoint site
+### Types of group membership
+* assigned: add specific members to a group
+* Dynamic User: Lets you use dynamic membership rules to automatically add and remove members.
+If a member's attributes change, the system looks at your dynamic group rules for the directory to see whether the member meets the rule requirements
+* Dynamic Device: Lets you use dynamic group rules to automatically add and remove devices
-* when using dynamic groups you can populate the group with users or devices but not both
+* When using dynamic groups you can populate the group with users or devices but not both
 * You can transition from a dynamic group to an `assigned group` and back
 * changing the group type from assigned to dynamic will affect access to it members if they have been granted access to services

+* You can only add up to `20` group or roles to a single user
 ### Manage Device Settings
 * To enable, disable or delete devices you must be a global admin
 * deleting a device will delete the bitlocker keys etc